-With a dual major in STS, you'll learn more, stand out in the job market or applicant pools to graduate schools, and be better prepared for your career.
+With a dual major in STS, you will learn more, stand out in the job market or applicant pool to graduate schools, and be better prepared for your career.

-But isn't it a lot of extra work to get a dual degree?
+But isn't it a lot of extra work to pursue a dual major?

 In fact, it does not require more coursework, just a clear focus in selecting your courses.
-One of the great advantages of Rensselaer is that you can combine dual degrees in a relatively easy way.
+One of the great advantages of Rensselaer is that you can combine dual majors in a relatively easy way.
 Your HASS core is 24 credits (20 credits for some students).
 Let's say you have a major in science, management, or engineering, and you take all 24 credits of your HASS core in STS.
 The STS degree requires 48 credits, so you've already completed half the credits with your HASS core.
-If you are a major in a department outside the School of Humanities and Social Sciences, then you can count your "technical option" requirement (a minor of four courses) from the courses you take in your first major.
+If you are a major in a department outside the School of Humanities, Arts and Social Sciences, then you can count your "technical option" requirement (a minor of four courses) from the courses you take in your first major.
 That gives you another 16 credits, or 40 credits total.
-For many students, you'll only need two more courses in STS to get the major, which you can use from your free electives.
+For many students, only two more courses are then needed in STS to get the major, and they can be taken as free electives.

 What if I'm a major in a humanities or social sciences field, say in Electronic Media, Arts, and Communication or Economics?
-Can I still do a dual degree with STS?
+Can I still do a dual major with STS?

-What's the difference between a dual degree and a double degree?
+What's the difference between a dual major and a double major?